Demolition permit issued for Our Lady of Fatima Church in Avondale

 Wednesday, a permit was filed for Soul City to build a three-story addition in the empty lot next door to the east, as well as make renovations to the existing church.
 The construction will add a multi-level auditorium, church offices, lobbies, even a roof terrace for use by the Soul City congregation.

 Neighbors of the West Loop was there when plans were presented back in June and has details of what’s to come now that the permit is filed, including Soul City’s plan to share use of its new addition with the neighboring community.
-Focus Construction will serve as the general contractor.
+Focus will serve as the general contractor.

 Construction Update: Church of Jesus Christ of Latter-day Saints in Near North